patryknw/map/README.md

 # About
 A 2D procedural landscape generator with basic simulation.
 Made as a personal hobby project.
-Time period and place portrayed here is seventeenth-century Polish-Lithuanian Commonwealth.
+Time period and place portrayed here is sixteenth-century Polish-Lithuanian Commonwealth.

 ## Controls
 You can control the speed of time.
 By default it is one day per second, once you unpause.